-However, Council considers that it is helpful for developers to know Council's general priorities for planning obligation negotiations.
-In this regard, In some instances Council will prefers the collection of monetary contributions through a planning agreement as it provides greater flexibly for the allocation and the spending of such funds towards critical infrastructure.
+In some instances Council will prefer the collection of monetary contributions through a planning agreement as it provides greater flexibly for the allocation and the spending of such funds towards critical infrastructure.
 In other instances a better outcome will be achieved through the construction of public works by the developer.